Canton Network quickstart installation

 In the Daml shell terminal, execute quit to stop the shell container.

-Close the CN QS
+Close the CN Quickstart

 Finally, close the application and observability services with:

-`make stop && make clean-all`
+make stop && make clean-all

 It is wise to run make clean-all during development and at the end of each session to avoid conflict errors on subsequent application builds.